ilyalyudevig/news-explorer-backend/README.md

 # News Explorer Backend

-A backend Express.js server for the [News Explorer](https://news-explorer.info) project.
+An Express.js server for the [News Explorer](https://news-explorer.info) project.

 Technologies used are: